lgozasht/Peromyscus-reproductive-convergence/README.md

 ## Finding homologous transcripts between species

 #### findOverlaps
-Requires silexx and blastn as dependencies
+Requires silexx (see https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-116) and blastn (see https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) as dependencies.

-Performs an allvall blast between transcripts in each species and clusters sequences with > 80% ID and > 80% alignment block.
+Performs an all vs all blast between transcripts in each species and clusters sequences with > 80% identity and > 80% alignment block.

 ```
 python findOverlaps.py
 ```

+## Making PAML input data